ni3b/seclore-rag-server/CONTRIBUTING.md

 ### Release Process

-Onyx loosely follows the SemVer versioning standard.
+Seclore loosely follows the SemVer versioning standard.
 Major changes are released with a "minor" version bump.
 Currently we use patch release versions to indicate small feature changes.
 A set of Docker containers will be pushed automatically to DockerHub with every tag.
 You can see the containers [here](https://hub.docker.com/search?q=onyx%2F).